sergey-khvan/face-detection/README.md

 5. Trained the model on train dataset
 6. Validated and Tested using map50 metrics

+The same logic may be used for any other object detection.

 Locally tested on the webcam.

 Inspired by github.com/nicknochnack 's video on facedetection